skybridgeskills/learning-mobility-guide/index.md

 ## Conclusion

-The Digital Credentialing Issuance, Interoperability, and Verification Guide for Learning Mobility provides the technical foundation for interoperable digital credentialing systems that power learning mobility.
-By defining specific interoperability profiles with mandatory requirements, this guide enables reliable credential exchange across different vendors and platforms.
+This guide provides the technical foundation for interoperable digital credentialing systems that power learning mobility and enable skills-based hiring and advancement.
+By defining specific interoperability profiles with mandatory requirements, this guide enables reliable credential exchange across different vendors and platforms, supporting both learner agency and employer access to verified competency data.

-The two defined profiles (VCALM-EdDSA and OID4-ECDSA) cover the most common use cases in learning mobility ecosystems, providing clear technical specifications that can be directly incorporated into procurement documents and implementation plans.
+The two defined profiles (VCALM-EdDSA and OID4-ECDSA) cover most common use cases in learning mobility ecosystems, providing clear technical specifications that can be directly incorporated into procurement documents and implementation plans.
+These profiles enable credentials to flow seamlessly from educational institutions to hiring systems, supporting the transition to skills-based hiring and advancement practices that match candidates to opportunities based on verified competencies.

-Organizations using this guide can confidently specify technical requirements that ensure interoperability, assess vendor capabilities against clear criteria, and build networks that grow organically with new participants able to understand exactly what technical requirements they must meet to participate.
+Organizations using this guide can confidently select technical requirements that ensure interoperability, assess vendor capabilities against clear criteria, and build networks that grow organically with new participants able to understand exactly what technical requirements they must meet to participate.
+Whether supporting learning mobility across institutions or enabling skills-based hiring in workforce systems, interoperable digital credentials provide the infrastructure needed for modern education and employment ecosystems.

-The foundation established by this guide enables the future development of automated testing tools and conformance validation systems that will further reduce the complexity of achieving and maintaining interoperability across learning mobility ecosystems.
+The foundation established by this guide enables the future development of automated testing tools and conformance validation systems that will further reduce the complexity of achieving and maintaining interoperability across learning mobility ecosystems and skills-based hiring systems.